 Opening hours of the Museum of Public Transport:

 Saturdays, Sundays and public holidays (from 13 June 2020 until 29 November 2020): 9:00 a.m. to 5:00 p.m.

-Employees of the Prague Public Transit Company, joint-stock company, their family members and the Transit Company pensioners have free admission.
+Employees of the Prague Public Transit Company (DPP), their family members and pensioners of DPP can enter for free.

 Fax: 296 128 901

-On 14 May 1993, the mayor of Prague, Mr. Jan Koukal, inaugurated the Prague Public Transport Museum, which is located in the historical object of the tram depot in
+On 14 May 1993, the then Mayor of Prague, Jan Koukal, cut the ribbon to open the Museum of Public Transport in Prague.
+It is located in the historic building of the tram depot in Střešovice.

-In addition to its own vehicles and objects, the Museum also exhibits long-term borrowed exhibits of the National Technical Museum.
+In addition to its own vehicles and collections, the Museum also has on exhibit items on long-term from the Czech National Technical Museum.